NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 There are two primary tools available to help you build, publish and consume NuGet packages:

 1. The [**NuGet CLI**](#nuget-cli) is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux using Mono, or through the .NET Core CLI (`dotnet`).
-1. The [**NuGet Package Manager in Visual Studio**](#nuget-package-manager-in-visual-studio) is a GUI tool for managing packages and includes a PowerShell console through which you can use certain NuGet commands directly within Visual Studio.
-The Package Manager UI and Console are both included with Visual Studio 2012 and later and can be installed manually for earlier versions.
+1. The [**NuGet Package Manager in Visual Studio (Windows only)**](#nuget-package-manager-in-visual-studio) is a GUI tool for managing packages and includes a PowerShell console through which you can use certain NuGet commands directly within Visual Studio.
+The Package Manager UI and Console are both included with Visual Studio (on Windows) 2012 and later and can be installed manually for earlier versions.

 The NuGet CLI and Package Manager both support the following operations: